leonl42/iannwtf_hw3/README.md

 ### Preprocessing

-- The preprocess pipeline can be run using
+- Preprocessing can be run using
     - preprocess.py -input INPUT_PATH -output OUTPUT_PATH

 ### Classification

-- The preprocess pipeline can be run using
+- Classification can be run using
     - classify.py -input INPUT_PATH -num_epochs NUM_EPOCHS